Breadcrumb

 - Report the injury online in MyAccount with your employer

-- Deadline: By law, your employer must send this report to WCB within 5 days of the injury or of learning about it.
+- Deadline: By law, your employer must send this report to WCB within 2 days (of knowing about your injury).

 Step 3: Work together on return to work